 No previous musical experience is necessary, but basic fundamentals of music notation (pitch and rhythm) are taught.
 Students learn to make music from a written score using the guitar.
 Students must own their own instrument.
 Students may not receive credit for MUS 102 if they have already taken MUS 101.
-Offered fall of even-numbered years.
+Offered on demand.

-110 A World of Music (4)
+110 A World of Music (4) A